Mr-goldenburger/Auto-Bean/UpdateLog.md

 This version added new console status updates to make the operation of the bot easier to understand. <br />

 Ver 4.1: <br />
 This version added some random deviation to the answer accuracy.
 At the beginning of the session the bot picks a random percentage between 89% and 94% to target for question accuracy.
-The bot will get roughly the defined percentage of questions correct.
-Adding some randomness to your session accuracy.
+The bot will get roughly the defined percentage of questions correct, adding some randomness to your session accuracy.
 Some console updates were also implemented. <br />